MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - My work embodies little visions of the great intangible… …Some will say he’s gone mad – others will look and say he’s looked in at the lattices of Heaven and come back with the madness of splendor on him.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: a letter to Seumus O’Sheel, October 10, 1908, Hartley Archive, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-25 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his biographical artist quote on his religious attitude in life, from: a letter to Seumus O’Sheel, October 10, 1908, Hartley Archive, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+25.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: ‘Somehow a Past, 1933-c’, 1939, unpublished manuscript, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-26 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* his artist quote, referring to a painting of the famous American landscape painter Ryder and the poetry of Emmerson, taken from his text: ‘Somehow a Past, 1933-c’, 1939, unpublished manuscript, Hartley Archive, Yale University; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+26./p>

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: ‘Whitman and Cézanne’, in “Adventures in the Arts”, New York, Boni Liveright 1921; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-34 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his quote, referring to the religious meaning of artists like Cezanne and the famous American poet Walt Whitman: ‘Whitman and Cézanne’, in “Adventures in the Arts”, New York, Boni Liveright 1921; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+34.

 - I could never be French, I could never become German – I shall always remain American – the essence which is in me is American mysticism just as Davies declared it when he saw those first landscapes.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to A. Stieglitz (husband of the famous woman painter Georgia O’Keeffe, fh) , February 8, 1913; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-44 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* his artist quote, illustrating his travelling through, combined with a solid American identity during his artistic life, in a: letter to A. Stieglitz (husband of the famous woman painter Georgia O’Keeffe, fh) , February 8, 1913; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+44.

 - ..by getting as close to the true idea of religion, of spirituality as it is possible for us to get… …we would be in possession of the only tangible relationship tot the deity in things.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Rockwell Kent, August 22, 1912, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-44 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* source of his artist quote, expressing his strong religious feelings in life and in his painting art, taken from a: letter to Rockwell Kent, August 22, 1912, Archives of American Art; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+44.

 - The essential of a real picture is that the things which occur in it occur to him in his peculiarly personal fashion… …the idea of modernity is but a new attachment of things universal – a fresh relationship to the courses of the sun and to the living swing of the earth – a new fire of affection for the living essence present everywhere.